"Ageing is an inevitable journey; let's make it a beautiful one with care and grace."

 Treatments for Fine Lines

-Sculptra is an FDA-approved injectable treatment that helps reduce facial lines and wrinkles by stimulating natural collagen production.
-Its active ingredient, poly-L-lactic acid (PLLA), works beneath the skin’s surface to gradually restore facial volume and improve skin texture.
+Poly-L-lactic acid (PLLA-SA) is an injectable treatment used to reduce facial lines and wrinkles by stimulating the skin’s natural collagen production.
+Its active ingredient, PLLA, works gradually beneath the skin’s surface, helping to restore facial volume and improve skin texture over time.
+Individual results may vary.

-Plinest is a regenerative treatment designed to address signs of skin ageing, such as fine lines, poor skin texture, redness, skin sensitivity, and reduced elasticity.
-This non-invasive therapy employs Polynucleotide High Purity Technology (PN-HPT), which uses highly purified polynucleotides to support and enhance the skin’s natural repair processes, making it a practical option for those seeking rejuvenation with minimal downtime.
+Polynucleotides-HPT is a regenerative treatment intended to help improve common skin concerns such as fine lines, uneven texture, redness, sensitivity, and reduced elasticity.
+This non-invasive therapy uses highly purified polynucleotides through High Purity Technology (HPT) to support the skin’s own natural repair process.
+It is suitable for those seeking a rejuvenating treatment with minimal downtime.
+Individual outcomes may vary.

 Conclusion